April 18, 2024

 Bariatric surgeries like gastric sleeve and gastric bypass can help you lose weight if you’ve struggled to achieve your goals through dietary changes and increased exercise.
 The procedures are safe and effective and can be life-changing for some people.

-However, achieving and maintaining your goal weight requires an ongoing commitment to better health.
+However, achieving and maintaining your goal weight requires an ongoing commitment to a balanced diet after gastric sleeve surgery.
 One aspect of that commitment is avoiding certain foods.
 Popcorn is on the list, especially immediately after surgery, as explained below.

 Why Is Popcorn Problematic After Bariatric Surgery?